-Businesses of all sizes have both the opportunity and responsibility to reduce stormwater runoff.
+Businesses of all sizes have the responsibility to reduce stormwater runoff.
 Why?
 In some cases it’s the law.
 In all cases it’s clean rivers and groundwater, a better place to live and do business, brand and marketing opportunities, less expense, and personal satisfaction.

 Manage For Clean Water

 Assess and plan for better water management.
 Step back to see where water flows on your business property and how you can reduce the runoff and pollution from your site.
 Evaluate business practices.
 Then implement.